PLCHome/node-red-contrib-ads/README.md

 Port: Normally 48898 for TwinCat 2/3
 Source Port: Normally 801 for TwinCat 2 Runtime 1 or 851 for TwinCat 3 Runtime 1
 Target Port: Normally 32905 for TwinCat 2/3
+Timeout ms: The timeout in milliseconds, by default 500
 ```

 #### - ADS System